sa-concept-refactoring/doc/chapters/analysis.typ

 Language servers are used within modern IDEs and code editors such as Visual Studio Code, Atom and Sublime Text.

-The LLVM project is a collection of modular and reusable compiler and toolchain technologies.
+The LLVM project @llvm_github is a collection of modular and reusable compiler and toolchain technologies.
 One of the primary sub-projects is Clang which is a "LLVM native" C/C++/Objective-C compiler.

 #figure(